c410-f3r/wtx/wtx-docs/src/database-client/README.md

 The `#[wtx::db]` macro automatically migrates and seeds individual tests in isolation to allow concurrent evaluations.

-Its current state is limited to PostgreSQL tests that use the standard `std::net::TcpStream` along side the built-in executor.
+Its current state is limited to PostgreSQL tests that use the standard `std::net::TcpStream` alongside the built-in executor.

 Required features: `executor`, `macros`, `postgres` and `schema-manager-dev`.
 Connected users must have the right to create new databases.